erensezener/erensezener.github.com/source/_posts/2013-07-20-tesseract.markdown

 categories:
 ---

-Only 3 dimensions are directly perceivable by human perception.
+Only 3 dimensions are directly perceivable by humans.
 Hence, it feels unnatural to think about n-dimensional objects where n > 3.

 Hypercube or n-cube is a geometrical concept that corresponds to analogs of a square and a cube [1].